goharbaig1/project/README.md

 - Mean Squared Error (MSE)
 - R² Score

-The ensemble producing the most favourable evaluation metrics was used for future stock price forecasting.
+The ensemble producing the most favourable evaluation metrics was used for future stock price forecasting on unseen data.

 This strategy improved forecasting stability and reduced dependence on any individual model.